olliecurtis/Chatty-Chat-AI/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository].
+For the versions available, see the tags on this repository.

 ## Authors